JustindotDev/Chat-App/README.md

 - **Socket.io** – Real-time, bidirectional communication
 - **JWT (JSON Web Tokens)** – For secure authentication
 - **Cookie-parser** – For handling cookies in the backend

-### TODO:

-- Add a search bar in the side bar for the users search.